 The Antagonist is completely and totally dependent on The Protagonist for its existence.
 This is because he or she exists for the purpose of opposing the efforts of the Protagonist.
-They don't have to be a Big Bad, an Anti-Villain, or even morally objectionable in any sense (though they often are); they merely have to oppose The Protagonist.
+They don't have to be a Villain, or even morally objectionable in any sense (though they often are); they merely have to oppose the Protagonist.
 The Antagonist usually provides the conflict and thus the story.
-Because of this, The Antagonist is about as Omnipresent as The Protagonist, though there are stories that have No Antagonist.
+Because of this, the Antagonist is about as Omnipresent as the Protagonist, though there are stories that have No Antagonist.